 - Use only your right hand to take or give something, to wave or to eat with.
 Using your left hand is a no-go.
 It is only used for wiping your bottom…

 - When we closely walk pass a group of sitting people, always bend a bit forward to show our respect and excuse ourselves as we get ahead of them.

 - If you want to give material support to the locals, its should be given to the guide who will then forward it to the parents or head of the village.
 We think it is better that people receive donations from their own people, instead of the “rich tourist”.
-Because unfortunately the “richt tourist” is the way many Papuans see our travelers.
+Because unfortunately the “rich tourist” is the way many Papuans see our travellers.

 → When you see our guides do something in contradiction to sustainability (for example throw away garbage to the nature) please point this out to them.
 We can all learn from each other.